IST 501: Integrative Theories and Methods of the Information Sciences and Technology

 Summaries & Exercises

 This schedule is subject to change.
 Please check it on a regular basis for assignments.
-It is the student's responsibility to download any online material.
+All classes will have online handouts.
+It is the student's responsibility to download that material.